 You must inform your supervisor if you are absent from the university for more than three days.
 If the absence is due to illness you must produce a medical certificate after seven consecutive days.
-It may be possible for some flexibility to be arranged following discussion with your supervisor, if you feel remote study is necessary.
 You should also contact your supervisor for support and guidance if your research is being impacted by personal circumstances.
 This may include making a submission deadline extension request.

-Postgraduate Research students undertaking taught elements of a doctoral programme of study (i.e. EngD and CDT) should also refer to the Mitigating Circumstances Policy and Procedure:
+Postgraduate Research students undertaking taught elements of a doctoral programme of study should also refer to the Mitigating Circumstances Policy and Procedure: